Willson Contreras Preview, Player Props: Cardinals vs. Padres

 Padres Pitching Rankings

-- The Padres have the sixth-ranked team ERA across all league pitching staffs (3.91).
+- The Padres' 3.89 team ERA ranks fifth across all league pitching staffs.

-- Padres pitchers combine to give up the eighth-fewest home runs in baseball (143 total, 1.1 per game).
+- The Padres surrender the eighth-fewest home runs in baseball (144 total, 1.1 per game).

-- His last appearance came on Wednesday against the Miami Marlins, when the left-hander threw six innings, surrendering three earned runs while giving up six hits.
+- The righty last pitched on Wednesday against the Miami Marlins, when he went six scoreless innings while giving up three hits.

+- The 33-year-old has an ERA of 3.70, with 8.8 strikeouts per nine innings, in 20 games this season.
+Opponents have a .257 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.